Tanishka-Chauhan08/RequestFlow-Management-Portal/README.md

 # 🛠️ RequestFlow | Service Request Management Portal

-**RequestFlow** is a robust and responsive ticket management system designed to streamline internal operations.
-It allows users to create, track, and manage service requests with real-time updates and an intuitive user interface.
+**RequestFlow** is a responsive ticket management system that helps streamline internal operations by allowing users to easily create, track, and manage service requests.

 ---